 - User's data.
 A smart website is a personalized website.
 We know a lot about our registered users: Previous shopping, previous behaviors, preferences, CRM activity, open tickets, demographic data… What else do they have to do so we can anticipate their needs?
 We are talking about registered users who come to our site logged, so we should be smart while complying with privacy laws.

 - Cohort data.
 When we know nothing about the user…. we still know a lot about the user.
-We may not know about who that specific visitor is, but we know a lot about what happens with visits like it.
+We may not know about who that specific visitor is, but we know a lot about what happens with visits in the same cohort.

-Cohort data requires imagination from the analyst to identify segmenting variables that can be correlated to an specific behavior onsite.
+Cohort data requires imagination from the analyst to identify segmenting variables that can be correlated to an specific behaviour onsite.
 And a skilled UX designer that uses that data in users benefit.

 Let's use another example.
 This time, something more... offline.